vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Usage:**

-  Set a property on an object.
-If the object is reactive, ensure the property is created as a reactive property and trigger view updates.
-This is primarily used to get around the limitation that Vue cannot detect property additions.
+  Adds a property to a reactive object, ensuring the new property is also reactive, so triggers view updates.
+This must be used to add new properties to reactive objects, as Vue cannot detect normal property additions (e.g. `this.myObject.newProperty = 'hi'`).

   <p class="tip">The target object cannot be a Vue instance, or the root data object of a Vue instance.</p>